-- It is the responsibility of students to know and follow all uniform regulations. - First impressions count.
-The College expects all students to be well behaved, courteous and appropriately dressed in full and correct uniform from the time they leave home for school, until they arrive home again. - Waitākere College believes that well-groomed students, wearing uniform correctly show pride in themselves and their College. - The College reserves the right to decide on the acceptability of all items of uniform. - No uniform may be altered without the permission of the College: e.g. length or 'style', etc. - Uniform which is unclean or in an unsatisfactory state will not be accepted. - All non-uniform items may be impounded and parents contacted for collection. - Students needing to temporarily wear any non-regulation item of uniform must bring a note explaining the situation and report to the Student Centre to obtain a permit or loan items.
-Full, correct uniform is a priority. - Items other than those brands and styles listed in the prospectus will not be accepted.
+It is the responsibility of students to know and follow all uniform regulations.
+First impressions count.
+The College expects all students to be well behaved, courteous and appropriately dressed in full and correct uniform from the time they leave home for school, until they arrive home again.
+Waitākere College believes that well-groomed students, wearing uniform correctly shows respect and pride in themselves and their College.

+- √ The College reserves the right to decide on the acceptability of all items of uniform. - ✓ No uniform may be altered without the permission of the College: e.g. length of trousers must be covering the socks.
+No shortening of skirts or shorts or editing the 'style', by tapering etc. - ✓ Uniform which is unclean or in an unsatisfactory state will not be accepted. - ✓ All non-uniform items may be impounded and parents contacted for collection. - ✓ Students needing to temporarily wear any non-regulation item of uniform must bring a note explaining the situation and report to the Student Centre to obtain a permit or loan items.
+Full, correct uniform is a priority. - ✓ Items other than those brands and styles listed in the prospectus/uniform leaflet will not be accepted.

-Wearing Uniform Correctly Means ...
+Wearing Uniform Correctly Means